AstroMh/ML_Mini_Projects/README.md

 # Machine Learning Practice Projects (Python)

-This repository collects my personal **machine learning** and **computer vision** practice projects in Python.
+This repository collects my personal **machine learning** and **computer vision** practice projects implemented in Python.

-The idea is simple: take real datasets, build clear baseline models, experiment a bit, and keep everything in clean, reproducible **`.py` scripts** instead of messy half-finished notebooks.
+The goal of this repository is straightforward: work with real datasets, build clear baseline models, experiment with more advanced methods when appropriate, and keep everything organized in **clean, reproducible `.py` scripts** rather than scattered or unfinished notebooks.

+Each project focuses on understanding *why* a model behaves the way it does, not just on achieving a high score.

 ---

 ## 🔍 What’s inside

 - **Self-contained mini-projects**
-  Each project lives in its own folder and usually includes:
+  Each project lives in its own folder and typically includes:
-  - A main Python script (converted from Jupyter notebooks)
+  - A main Python script (often converted from an exploratory notebook)
-  - A local `results/` directory with plots & evaluation metrics
+  - A local `results/` directory with saved plots and evaluation metrics
-  - A small dataset (CSV or sklearn toy dataset), or a link to the source
+  - A dataset (CSV or sklearn-provided), or clear instructions for downloading it
-  - A project-specific `README.md` explaining what was done
+  - A project-specific `README.md` describing the task, approach, and findings

+- **Gradient Boosting Machines (GBM) series**
+  A dedicated `GBM/` folder contains focused mini-projects comparing modern boosting frameworks:
+  - XGBoost
+  - CatBoost
+  - LightGBM

+  Each GBM project follows the same structure and emphasizes:
+  - baseline comparison,
+  - model behavior and sensitivity,
+  - proper evaluation and overfitting control.

 - **Topics covered (so far)**
-  The repo is still growing, but already includes projects on:
+  The repository is actively growing and currently includes projects on:
-  - **k-Nearest Neighbors (KNN)** – tabular data & digits (mini-MNIST)
+  - **k-Nearest Neighbors (KNN)** – tabular data and handwritten digits
-  - **Linear regression** – house prices, ecommerce spending, etc.
+  - **Linear regression** – house prices, e-commerce spending
-  - **Logistic regression** – classification tasks like ad clicks
+  - **Logistic regression** – classification tasks such as ad clicks and churn
-  - **Random forests** – tabular classification & regression
+  - **Random forests** – tabular classification and regression
+  - **Gradient boosting** – XGBoost, CatBoost, LightGBM
-  - **Model evaluation** – train/test splits, MAE, accuracy, ROC curves, confusion matrices
+  - **Model evaluation** – train/test splits, accuracy, recall, F1-score, ROC-AUC, confusion matrices
-  - **Data preprocessing & feature engineering** – scaling, feature selection, handcrafted features
+  - **Data preprocessing & feature engineering** – scaling, encoding, feature selection
-  - **Data visualization** – histograms, pairplots, correlation heatmaps, etc.
+  - **Data visualization** – distributions, correlations, and model diagnostics

-More advanced topics (ensembles, cross-validation, interpretability, and some CV/vision tasks) are being added over time.
+More advanced topics (cross-validation, hyperparameter tuning, interpretability, and computer vision tasks) are added incrementally.

 ---

 ## 🗂 Project structure

-Most projects follow this pattern:
+Most projects follow a consistent structure:

 - `<project_name>/`
-  - `main_script.py` – the main training / evaluation pipeline
+  - `main_script.py` – complete training and evaluation pipeline
-  - `results/` – saved plots, metrics, and sometimes model outputs
+  - `results/` – saved plots, metrics, and model outputs
-  - `README.md` – short description of the problem, approach, and how to read the results
+  - `README.md` – explanation of the problem, methodology, and results
-  - (optionally) small data files or instructions on how to download them
+  - optional data files or download instructions

-You can open any folder, read the local README, and run the script directly to reproduce the results.
+Each project can be run independently to reproduce its results.

 ---

 ## 📚 Why this repo exists

-This repo is mainly a **learning log**:
+This repository serves as a **learning log and technical portfolio**:

-- To practice core ML concepts on real datasets
+- To practice core machine learning concepts on realistic datasets
-- To keep code organized and reproducible
+- To develop disciplined, reproducible ML workflows
+- To document not only successful results, but also model limitations, failures, and corrections
-- To build a portfolio of small, focused projects that show **how** models are built, not just final scores
+- To build a growing collection of well-structured reference implementations for common ML problems

-Over time, the plan is to grow this into a solid collection of baseline solutions for common ML tasks, plus a few competition-style projects with more detailed feature engineering and model tuning.
+The emphasis is on clarity, correctness, and understanding — not leaderboard chasing.